TeachBooks/template/book/intro.md

 (intro)=
-# Template Book
+# Welcome to the Template Book

 _Write book intro here.
 This is the first page the student will see when opening the url._

-This book will be used to fork other books and make it easier to keep various software in those other books up to date.
+This book can be used to fork other books.
+It includes all software developed by the CEG interactive books initiative and make it easier to keep various software in those other books up to date.

 ---